ytsaurus/ytsaurus/yt/docs/en/_includes/admin-guide/components.md

 # {{product-name}} сluster components

-This section describes the main components that make up the {{product-name}}cluster.
+This section describes the main components that make up the {{product-name}} cluster.

 ## Master